 If you are the registered owner of a property that is subject to a claim for adverse possession, there are a few ways that you can defend against the claim.
 You can argue that:

-- The claimant did not satisfy the requirements for adverse possession, such as the exclusive or continuous use of the land.
+- They didn’t meet all the criteria for adverse possession, such as exclusive or continuous use of the land.

 If you are successful in defending against the claim, you will retain your ownership of the property.